Wedding to Celebration Photography

 From that trip, I knew that I had to choos carefully the area of photography which I should specialise.
 Before college, I had not really thought about the diversity of photography.
 I just knew I wanted to be a photographer.
 Shortly after assisting, I registered a business in my local town at HMRC office and photographed many things.
 Furniture, buildings, people… what ever the local graphic designers and advertisers had to print a brochure or create a website for.

 Sooner or later, someone was going to ask me to photograph a wedding.
 A friend or a friend of a friend.
-The first few, you work for very little money and build up your experience.
+The first few, the money is not so much but the experience is invaluable.
 My first wedding was on the island of Ibiza for a friend.
 What better place to photograph your first wedding.
 A beautiful Mediterranean island, meeting new people in a celebratory atmosphere.
 I had been to Ibiza before and I knew Menorca very well from visiting many times on family holidays.
 Mallorca I didn’t know but I had heard good things about the island.
 It was at this point that I began to build a website specifically for documentary wedding photography.

 The commissions began to accumulate and not only for the Balearic islands.
 I have photographed weddings in India, Croatia, Montenegro, Ireland, Wales and Scotland.
 I have even been to Israel to photograph a wedding on the edge of the Mediterranean, taking in the interesting and troubled city of Jerusalem.
 And it was the travel, the outdoors and the documentary work which all combined in work which was extremely enjoyable.
 I no longer had a client on my shoulder with lots of people on the shoot.
 I was traveling alone and working alone and I loved it this way.

-It wasn’t until recently that I started to put some thought into personal projects which could encorporate this celebratory atmosphere, particularly projects which could take me to interesting places as a documentary photographer.
-I follow many documentary photographers who cover war zones and other troubled areas in the world.
-This was not my thing though.
-I admire people who do this sort of work but I wanted more enjoyable places.
-Places which made me feel good not bad.
+It wasn’t until recently that I started to put some thought into personal projects which could incorporate this celebratory atmosphere, particularly projects which could take me to interesting places as a documentary photographer.
+I admire people who spend time on personal projects and I also wanted to begin more of this type of work.
 It was at this point that this personal project fell into place.
 I live in Spain where they know how to celebrate.
-I have been photographing wedding celebrations for many years so why not roll out the work to other celebrations.
+I have been photographing wedding celebrations for many years, so why not capture other celebrations, beyond weddings.

-And so twenty seventeen was to be the start of a much larger project to photograph some pretty obscure and interesting celebration and write a little about the history of these events.
+And so 2021 was to be the start of a much larger project to photograph some pretty obscure and interesting celebration and write a little about the history of these events.
 My first fiesta was on the island of Menorca for Sant Joan or San Juan.
 The second is San Fermin in Pamplona where I am now and the third will be Tomatina near Valencia in a small town called Bunol.
-These three fiestas in Spain will be the basis of many other wedding and celebration events.
+These three fiestas in Spain will be the basis of many other celebrations.